|

 |||

 Anyway, I volunteered and off we went.
-It was about 30 minutes away from my midnight curfew and by the time I got her all the way out into the hills in the country between Petaluma and Sonoma, I had maybe 10 minutes left!
+It was about thirty minutes away from my midnight curfew and by the time I got her all the way out into the hills in the country between Petaluma and Sonoma, I had maybe ten minutes left!

 Relying on my only life experience with such sounds - James Bond movies - the thought went through my head, "Wow, this is cool . . . ."

-Dad had a pretty hot temper and you could usually expect some serious chewing out.
+Dad was still in his thirties and had a pretty hot temper and you could usually expect some serious chewing out.
 In the past I had even pushed him to the point of having him tell me he would "kick my ass to breakfast" (which I am still unclear of what that means other than it is not fun :).

 [Note: Although

-I bought four new starburst, cyclone magnesium rims for the car and we created a
+I bought four new starburst, cyclone vector magnesium rims for the car and we created a

 contract and I started paying on the car, my Mom still